saltstack-formulas/lxd-formula/README.rst

 ``lxd.lxd``
 -----------

-Installs lxd manages its settings.
+Installs lxd, manages its settings.

 Minimal examples
 ++++++++++++++++

-To not listen on the network and use the default storage engine
+To not listen on the network and use the default storage engine:

 .. code-block:: yaml